-The attempt to define "affiliate" does not end here. "'The character of a contract is not to be determined by isolating any single clause or group of clauses' (Transportation Guarantee Co. v.
+Our attempt to define "affiliate" does not end here. "'[T]he character of a contract is not to be determined by isolating any single clause or group of clauses . . . .'

+(Transportation Guarantee Co. v.
 Jellins (1946) 29 Cal.2d 242, 247-248.)
-On the contrary, 'a contract is to be construed as a whole, "so as to give effect to every part, if reasonably practicable, each clause helping to interpret the other." '(McCaskey v.
+On the contrary, '[a] contract is to be construed as a whole, "so as to give effect to every part, if reasonably practicable, each clause helping to interpret the other." ' (McCaskey v.
 California State Auto.
 Assn.
 (2010) 189 Cal.App.4th 947, 970, quoting Civ.
-Code, § 1641; Epic Communications, Inc. v.
+Code, § 1641; see Zalkind v.
+Ceradyne, Inc. (2011) 194 Cal.App.4th 1010, 1027, 1029; Lemm v.
+Stillwater Land & Cattle Co.
+(1933) 217 Cal.
+474, 480 ['Although the language of the contract must govern its interpretation (Civ.
+Code, [§§] 1638, 1639), nevertheless the meaning is to be obtained from the entire contract, and not from any one or more isolated portions thereof.'].)"
+(Epic Communications, Inc. v.
 Richwave Technology, Inc. (2015) 237 Cal.App.4th 1342, 1349.)

-Other provisions in the settlement agreement reinforce the Appellate Court's interpretation of "affiliate" as the interpretation plaintiff and the former defendants intended.
+Other provisions in the settlement agreement reinforce our interpretation of "affiliate" as the interpretation plaintiff and the former defendants intended.
 First, the release extends primarily to persons or entities who are owners, fiduciaries, employees, or agents of the former defendants.
 The release benefits the former defendants' "present and future officers, directors, stockholders, attorneys, agents, servants, representatives, employees, subsidiaries, affiliates, partners, predecessors and successors in interest, and assigns and all other persons, firms, or corporations, with whom any of the former have been, are now or may hereafter be affiliated."
 To interpret "affiliate" as meaning one who has only a contractual relationship with the former defendants is inconsistent with the intent demonstrated by the remainder of the release.
-The Third DCA notes it should avoid interpretations that create such inconsistencies.
+We are to avoid interpretations that create such inconsistencies.
 "Words in a contract which are wholly inconsistent with its nature, or with the main intention of the parties, are to be rejected."
 (Civ.
 Code, § 1653.)

 Second, plaintiff and the former defendants agreed to keep the settlement terms confidential.
 They agreed neither they nor their attorneys or representatives would reveal "to anyone" any terms of the settlement agreement, including the release, unless otherwise mutually agreed in writing.
 "The contracting parties could hardly expect that persons thus barred from knowledge of the agreement . . . would be able to take advantage of the release, or any other provision of the agreement.
-One cannot enforce a contract of which one is ignorant, and if the contracting parties have deliberately undertaken to hold their agreement in confidence, they cannot be supposed to have meant to confer enforcement powers on those deliberately kept in the dark.
+One cannot enforce a contract of which one is ignorant, and if the contracting parties have deliberately undertaken to hold their agreement in confidence, they cannot be supposed to have meant to confer enforcement powers on those thus deliberately kept in the dark.
 That contracting parties have bound themselves not to disclose their contract to third persons is strong evidence that they intended not to invest such persons with rights under it."
 (Epic Communications, Inc. v.
-Richwave Technology, Inc., at pp. 1352-1353.)
+Richwave Technology, Inc., supra, 237 Cal.App.4th at pp. 1352-1353.)